 Laptops and tablets are permitted; flatbed scanners are not.
 For further information, please see our Reading Room Policies.
 Researchers may request to borrow a laptop while working in the Root Room.
 There are also two public desktop computers available for use, but researchers are not permitted to consult Historical & Special Collections material while seated at the desktop computers.

 The entire Law School campus is wireless accessible.
 Visitors to campus may access wireless Internet by using the “Harvard Guest” network.
 Please see Information Technology Service’s website for detailed information on guest wireless instructions.

-Can I request items in advance of my visit?
+Do I need to request items in advance of my visit?

-We are open by appointment only and all materials should be requested in advance.
-Appointments for modern manuscripts and visual materials require two business days advance notice, all other materials may be requested one business day in advance.
+Yes, researchers must request material in advance of their visit as the reading room is open only by appointment.
+Appointments for modern manuscripts and visual materials require two business days advance notice; all other materials may be requested one business day in advance.